itzkavishka/vscode/README.md

 Note that this code assumes that you are running a Debian-based system and have sudo privileges.
 If you are running a different operating system or do not have sudo privileges, you will need to modify the commands accordingly.

+#If you are receiving an error saying "gpg not found" when running the code provided,it means that the gpg package is not installed on your system.
+#Use "sudo apt-get install gnupg" to install gpg package.